soo-hwanlee/soo-hwanlee.github.io/_pages/research.md

 ### Papers

-- Submitted \| Open-access dataset on acceptability ratings of Korean clausal constructions by humans and GPT models. (with Gyu-Ho Shin and Chanyoung Lee)
+- Accepted \| Open-access dataset on acceptability ratings of Korean clausal constructions by humans and GPT models. _Proceedings of LREC 2026_. (with Gyu-Ho Shin and Chanyoung Lee)
 - 2024 \| Language model performance on English control constructions and its implications. _Journal of Linguistic Science_. [[link](https://www.kci.go.kr/kciportal/ci/sereArticleSearch/ciSereArtiView.kci?sereArticleSearchBean.artiId=ART003101345)]
 - 2023 \| Do language models know how to be polite?. _Proceedings of SCiL 2023_. (with Shaonan Wang) [[link](https://openpublishing.library.umass.edu/scil/article/id/972/)]
 - 2023 \| Beyond the Imitation Game: Quantifying and extrapolating the capabilities of language models. _Transactions on Machine Learning Research (TMLR)_. (with various authors) [[link](https://openreview.net/pdf?id=uyTL5Bvosj)]